jazzband/pip-tools/CONTRIBUTING.md

 to abide by the [Contributor Code of Conduct](https://jazzband.co/about/conduct) and follow the [guidelines](https://jazzband.co/about/guidelines).

-Also, here are a few additionnal or emphasized guidelines to follow:
+Also, here are a few additional or emphasized guidelines to follow:
 - Always provide tests for your changes.
 - Add your changes to the changelog.
 - Wait for the review of at least one other contributor before merging (even if you're a Jazzband member).